 Wisconsin Surrogacy Laws

 Surrogacy is legal in Wisconsin as per the 2013 case Paternity of F.T.R.
-This has since allowed surrogacy contracts to be upheld as long as they are in the child’s best interests.
+This has allowed surrogacy contracts to be upheld as long as they are in the child’s best interests.
 Although there are no surrogacy laws that specifically address compensation for surrogates, these details will be outlined in your surrogacy contract.

 Ohio Surrogacy Laws